 Stephen is the founder of Kolibri Forensics, our executive director and has served as the chief researcher for the organization and its predecessor projects since 2008.
 He currently resides in Evansville, Indiana.

 His background is diverse, varied and helps to foster the success of Kolibri.
 Initially he worked as an emergency medical services provider before entering the US Air Force in 2001.
 After serving as a respiratory therapist, he reentered the civilian world and worked as a therapist for several years before returning to work on his bachelor’s degree.
 He also volunteered as one of the few hundred respiratory therapists nationwide who work on air ambulances.
 While at university he discovered a love for forensics and entered the field through research and, later, employment as a deputy coroner.

-He has had his research and other writings published in several journals- including the Scandinavian Journal of Forensic Sciences, Journal of Special Operations Medicine, Journal of Emergency Nursing and World Journal of Emergency Surgery- and various trade magazines and has presented or helped develop works that have been presented in United States, United Kingdom and France.
-One of his previous review papers- on the history and mythology surrounding the use of tourniquets- was cited in the New England Journal of Medicine in an article discussing the medical care of the victims of the Boston Marathon bombing.
+He has had his research and other writings published in several journals- including Scandinavian Journal of Forensic Sciences, the Journal of Special Operations Medicine, Journal of Emergency Nursing and World Journal of Emergency Surgery- and various trade magazines and has presented or helped develop works that have been presented in United States, United Kingdom and France.
+One of his previous review papers- on the history and myths surrounding the use of tourniquets- was cited in the New England Journal of Medicine in an article discussing the medical care of the victims of the Boston Marathon bombing.

 His technical training includes qualifications in diving which is a vital skill for someone whose current work involves search and recovery missions in large bodies of water.
 Currently, he is preparing to begin graduate studies in forensic anthropology in the fall of 2019.